-I said, ‘Because I’m tired.”
-I’ve battled all my life trying to struggle to figure it out, what’s right and what’s wrong.
+I said, ‘Because I’m tired.’
+I’ve battled all my life trying to struggle to figure it out; what’s right and what’s wrong.
 And sometimes I just don’t know.
-Maybe I should pray just to be guided because my Guru is mortal, he’s not going to be around.
-So I do hope and pray that I surrender so much that I believe he is with me, or whatever it is I believe in, the higher force is with me all the time.
-So that I don’t have to depend on a physical means for questioning.
-That the answers will just come from within.
-That I will know what to do when it’s required of me.”
+Maybe I should pray just to be guided because my guru is mortal, he’s not going to be around.
+I do hope and pray that I surrender so much that I believe he is with me, or whatever it is I believe in, the higher force is with me all the time, so that I don’t have to depend on a physical means for questioning, so that the answers will just come from within…that I will know what to do when it’s required of me.”

 I was unsure how to understand what it meant to have a guru—was the guru God or was the guru one’s chosen messenger?
-Is it like the relationship that Christians have with Jesus or was it more like one’s Rebbe?
-The answer that I have come to understand is that a guru is a divinely sent teacher perfectly chosen by God to facilitate the next stage of our journey.
+Was it like the relationship that Christians have with Jesus, or was it more like one’s rebbe?
+The answer that I have come to understand is that a guru is a divinely sent teacher perfectly chosen by God, to facilitate the next stage of your journey.
 I think this is a beautiful thing because the spiritual journey is front and center in Indian society and culture.
 The internal journey is understood to be mission-critical to life.
-I’ve heard it said that India runs on faith (because if you’ve been there there is no explanation for how it would run otherwise!).
+I’ve heard it said that India runs on faith (because if you’ve been there, there is no explanation for how it would run otherwise!).

 My interview with Joy taught me that the most important choices we can make in life are a choice to be happy, and a choice to believe in a universal connectedness bigger than ourselves.